sto3014/LRPureRAW/README.md

 any photo from this folder to Lightroom.
 Therefore, the default export path was changed to _Same folder as original photo_ in 1.0.2.2.
 At the time this issue is documented only for Windows systems.

+## Acknowledgements
+Thanks to [Mark Russinovich](https://docs.microsoft.com/de-de/archive/blogs/markrussinovich/) for his brilliant tools in general and in details for [Junction](https://docs.microsoft.com/en-us/sysinternals/downloads/junction) which I used to create symbolic links.